LilacMeteorObservatory/MetDetPy/readme.md

 # MetDetPy

 MetDetPy is a python script project that can detect meteors from video files.
 MetDetPy is enlightened by [MeteorDetector](https://github.com/uzanka/MeteorDetector).

-Different from their frame-difference approach, we apply a shifted window highlight detection (by misusing max to median) to achieve highly sensitive detection.
+* We reproduce their work and implement moree detectors (like M3Detector (where M3 for maximum minus median)).
+These detectors can help realize highly sensitive meteor detection.

+* We also implement a meteor detection result manager (MeteorLib) to help filter and integrate detection response, which is helpful to exclude false positive samples.

+* An evaluation code is under development.

 ## Release Version